-Weli, a woman survivor, who was detained in a women's prison for three months, was quite blunt, "I don't understand this film.
+Weli, a woman survivor, who was detained in a woman prison for 3 months, was quite blunt, "I don't understand this film.
 The story goes in circles."

-Perhaps from a Western eye, the ever-presence of Herman Koto in his various states of dress (or undress) is a way to sell a story about a forgotten genocide.
-It is effective, as the audience violently flip-flops between disgust and amusement.
+Perhaps from a Western eye, the ever presence of Herman Koto in his various state of dress (or undress) is a way to sell a story about a forgotten genocide.
+It is effective, as the audience violently flip-flop between disgust and amusement.
 However, the scenes at the lake and waterfall, with inexplicable dancing women and Anwar in black (and later Herman in drag) are more problematic.
-Anwar's demented dream of victims coming down from the heavens to thank him for murdering them is offensive.
-I realize this may be the aim of the filmmaker, to make us squirm in our seats.
+Anwar's demented dream that victims come down from the heavens to thank him for murdering them is offensive.
+I realize this may be the aim of the film-maker, to make us squirm in our seats.
 But in a country where the dominant version of history blames the victims of genocide, an Indonesian audience may miss the irony.

-Putu Oka Sukanta, former political prisoner and renowned poet, who was also at the Palu viewing, thought that the film "accurately depicts the character of the New Order and those in power," but he added that when he participated in a showing of the film on campus in Bali, many of the young students laughed at the wrong places.
-The not-so-subtle irony lost in a mind-frame overfed by decades of propaganda.
-The film never addresses the key pretext, that the evil (and atheist) communists were planning an overthrow of the status quo and thus the people rose up to fight back.
+Putu Oka Sukanta, former political prisoner and renown poet, who was also at the Palu viewing thought that the film "accurately depicts the character of the New Order and those in power" but added that when he participated in a showing of the film on campus in Bali, many of the young students laughed at the wrong places.
+The not so subtle irony lost in a mind-frame overfed by decades of propaganda.
+The film never addresses the key pretext, that the evil (and atheist) communists were planning an overthrow of the status quo, thus the people rose up to fight back.
 By not mentioning the survivors (of killings and decades of detention) a big part of the picture is blacked out.

 For the survivors not much has changed.
-Public acknowledgment of the suffering of victims is almost nonexistent.
+Public acknowledgement of these atrocities their suffering is almost non-existent.
 The two dozen discriminatory laws and regulations against ex-political detainees and their families enacted by the New Order are still in intact.
-Despite the fact that many of the survivors are now speaking and writing about their experience, the dominant narrative is still the one of the perpetrators.
+Despite the fact that many of the survivors are now speaking and writing about their experience, the dominant, narrative, is still one of the perpetrators.
 And yet, some attention is better than none.
-Thus, another survivor, Rafin Pariuwa, who endured forced labor and illegal detention for twelve years, echoed the feelings of others: "People now know what actually happened.
+Thus Rafin Pariuwa, another survivor who also endured forced labor and ilegal detention for 12 years, echoed the feelings of others: "People now know what actually happened.
 We were innocent.
 Like the victims in the film.
 Fortunately we have this film.
 The perpetrators have spoken."